elmehdibm/react-basic-items-pagination/README.md

 -------
 * **Boumhicha El Mehdi** - *Initial work* - [Elmehdibm](https://github.com/elmehdibm/)
 <br>
-(*Dear developers you're welcome to contribute in this work or just try this solution and leave some comments* 🙏)
+(*Dear developers you're welcome to contribute in this work or just try this solution and leave some comments or maybe some stars to make the helper more available to everyone * 🙏)
 ## License
 --------
 This project is licensed under the MIT License - see the [LICENSE.md](.\LICENSE.md) file for details